 The members of our nominating and governance committee are Messrs.
 Rooney, Parker, Segner, Wolf and Ms. Pierce.
 Mr. Rooney is the chairman of this committee.
 This committee identifies, evaluates and recommends qualified nominees to serve on our board of directors, develops and oversees our internal corporate governance processes and maintains a management succession plan.
-Prior to the consummation of this offering, we will adopt a Nominating and Governance Committee charter defining the committee's primary duties in a manner consistent with the rules of the SEC and NYSE or market standards.
+We have adopted a nominating and governance committee charter defining the committee's primary duties in a manner consistent with the rules of the SEC and NYSE or market standards.